 Manuel Lopez Jr.

 Growing up with a cousin who had Fetal Alcohol Syndrome and Cerebral Palsy inspired Charity English’s deep love for people with disabilities, which ultimately led her to work with individuals with various diagnoses.
-With a desire to help people who learn differently than others, Charity pursued a masters degree in Applied Behavior Analysis where she provided 1:1 therapy to children with intellectual and developmental disabilities.
+With a desire to help people who learn differently from others, Charity pursued a master’s degree in Applied Behavior Analysis, where she provided 1:1 therapy to children with intellectual and developmental disabilities.
 Since becoming a Board Certified Behavior Analyst (BCBA) in 2014 and a Licensed Behavior Analyst (LBA) in Texas, Charity has worked in public schools to help staff solve classroom management issues.
 Charity has supported students from ages 3 – 22 years in various settings.
-She has provided training to Houston churches who support children with special needs.
+She has provided training to Houston churches that support children with special needs.
 In 2020, Charity became the Autism Program Manager for a grant-funded research project at the University of Houston-Clear Lake that provides training for teachers across Houston and rural areas of Texas to use behavior analytic strategies in the classroom.
 Through Telehealth World ABA Project, Charity has provided training to teachers and staff in Nigeria and Namibia via Zoom.
-In addition to training school staff, Charity’s professional passions lie in supervising graduate students who are pursuing careers in ABA.
+In addition to training school staff, Charity’s professional passions lie in supervising graduate students pursuing careers in ABA.

-Charity is married to Kirk, a guy who knows his way around a mountain bike trail, and is mom to Isabella and Elliana.
+Charity is married to Kirk, a guy who knows his way around a mountain bike trail and is mom to Isabella and Elliana.
 In her free time, Charity enjoys watching movies with her family, playing with their Dalmatian, Aspen, and searching Pinterest for her next recipe or crafting adventure!

-In 2016, Jourdan served as the Campaign Manager for “Pursuit”, a 3,500 mile bike journey across the United States that raised $13 million for The Center for Pursuit while building awareness for individuals with disABILITIES nationwide.
-During its existence, the campaign successfully acquired $1M in sponsorships, 350+ volunteers and 31 learning partners across the United States.
+In 2016, Jourdan served as the Campaign Manager for “Pursuit,” a 3,500-mile bike journey across the United States that raised $13 million for The Center for Pursuit while building awareness for individuals with disABILITIES nationwide.
+During its existence, the campaign successfully acquired $1M in sponsorships, 350+ volunteers, and 31 learning partners across the United States.

 Following her role as Campaign Manager for Pursuit, Jourdan launched an exercise program for The Center for Pursuit.
 After the initial launch, the on-campus exercise program proved to be a huge success and gained the attention of another like-minded program, Bloom Fitness.
-Shortly after their introduction, the two programs joined together where Jourdan became a Bloom instructor facilitating and leading cycling, floor and dance classes.
+Shortly after their introduction, the two programs joined together, where Jourdan became a Bloom instructor facilitating and leading cycling, floor, and dance classes.